 HOW HUMANS LEARN TO THINK MATHEMATICALLY

-My book explaining my overall framework to explain and predict how humans learn to think mathematically is due to be published by Cambridge University Press (USA) on June 30 2013.
-I have been allowed by the publishers to place the first chapter of the book in draft copy here.
-The book can be ordered in advance on the web at £24 paperback, £60 hardback.
-The best deal I have found is £18 including post and package worldwide from The Book Depository.
+This book formulating an overall framework to explain and predict how humans learn to think mathematically has now been published by Cambridge University Press (USA) in September 2013.
+I was allowed by the publishers to place the first chapter of the book in draft copy here.
+The price quoted for the book has varied over the last few months.
+It is now confirmed as paperback $39.99, Hardback $99.99.
+The best deal I have found, including post and package worldwide is from The Book Depository.
+(A few errors in the first printing are listed here.) |

-The transition to new areas of mathematics is built on experiences that were met before and in a new context may be supportive (e.g. 2+2=4) or problematic (e.g. take away makes smaller in the context of negative quantities).
+The transition to new areas of mathematics is built on experiences that were met before and in a new context may be supportive (e.g. 2+2=4) or problematic (e.g. 'take away makes smaller' in the context of negative quantities).
 Supportive met-befores allow appropriate generalization and give pleasure in operating in new contexts.
 For a confident individual a problematic met-before may cause frustration and a determination to conquer the problem.
 For a less-confident individual, a problematic met-before may cause anxiety and the desire to avoid the problem.
 In the latter case, the individual may seek to learn procedures by rote to be able to pass tests.
-If successful, this gives a new kind of pleasure in passing examinations, but it may not promote a flexible way of thinking and lead to longer-term difficulties.
+If successful, this gives a new kind of pleasure in passing examinations, but it may not promote a flexible way of thinking and later lead to longer-term difficulties.

 Earlier papers that eventually led to the full framework are given below.
 Important papers are 2010b on met-befores, 2011a on crystalline concepts, and the keynote talk 2010c on the effects of emotion in mathematical thinking.